tylerlevine/pr/README.md

 # `pr`
-`pr` is a CLI tool for creating, updating, accepting, and landing pull github pull requests.
+`pr` is a CLI tool for creating, updating, accepting, and landing github pull requests.

-`pr` is a bash script which currently supports both bash and zsh.

 # Installation